• Skip to main content

 • Facebook

-Strengthen your child’s knowledge of history, civil rights and the values of perseverance and equality by celebrating Martin Luther King, Jr. Day with a stack of children’s books.
-Martin Luther King, Jr. Day lands on the third Monday in January, but include these books in your reading all year long.
-These Martin Luther King, Jr. books for kids, along with our list of civil rights books will teach your children about the legacy of the freedom fighter.
+Martin Luther King, Jr. Day lands on the third Monday in January, but I encourage you to include these books in your reading all year long.
+These Martin Luther King, Jr. books for kids, along with our list of children's books about the civil rights movement will teach your children about Dr. King's legacy.

 Preschool (and up)

-The following Martin Luther King books for children are perfect for preschoolers, but will be enjoyed and appreciated by kids of all ages.
+The following Martin Luther King books for children can be read with preschoolers, but will be enjoyed and appreciated by kids (and grown-ups!) of all ages.

 Find it: Amazon | Bookshop

-We March is one of my favorites.
+We March is one of my favorite book on this list.
 The spare text and brilliant illustrations make this a wonderful book for children as young as 3 years old.
 The light, first person narrative tells the story of a family getting ready to march in the historic event.
 Illustrations depict crowds of people from all walks of life and celebrate the excitement the event generated and the power of peaceful protest.

 Find it: Amazon | Bookshop

-A young girl, with her red-ribboned teddy bear describes her experience as she and her sister slip out of their house to join a freedom march.
+A young girl, with her red-ribboned teddy bear, describes her experience as she and her sister slip out of their house to join a freedom march.
 The focus is very much on the sensory experience.
-They stand, “waist high” in the “bright light”, “clapping in time with [their] feet.”
-There’s no mention about which march it is, just one of the many freedom marches that took place under Dr. King’s leadership.
-This is another lovely book that emphases how children were an integral part in the fight for freedom and readers can pick out the plucky protagonist in the illustrations by her bear’s ribbon, which matches the stripes in the flag.
+They stand, "waist high" in the "bright light", "clapping in time with [their] feet."
+There's no mention about which march it is, but we know it takes place under Dr. King's leadership.
+This is another lovely book that emphases how children were an integral part in the fight for freedom and readers can pick out the plucky protagonist in the illustrations by her bear's ribbon, which matches the stripes in the flag.

 Elementary School (and up)